enyeartc/NYC_Yellow_Cab/README.md

 <img alt="Yellow Cab dropoff Tips 20p" src="images/3_dropoff_tip20p_label.png" width='1000'>
 <sub><b>Figure 2: </b> Tips 20% and greater drop off locations </sub>

 Figures 1 and 2 above reveals pickup and drop off locations for tip greater than equal to 20%.
 It is easy to see that in figure1 that the best pickup location for high tips are Manhattan and airports.
+Figure 2 show that they are headed all over Manhattan, the airports, and places closest to Manhattan.
   * The code for this figure can be found here